JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-dependencies.md

 >
 {type="tip"}

-Let's go back to the app now and make the greeting a little more festive.
+Let's go back to the app and make the greeting a little more festive.
 In addition to the device information, add a function to display the number of days left until New Year's Day.
 The `kotlinx-datetime` library, which has full multiplatform support, is the most convenient way to work with dates in your shared code.